mongodb/mongo-c-driver/docs/source/sphinx/source/index.rst

     How to work with BSON objects.

 :doc:`connections`
-    How connect to single nodes and to replica sets.
+    How to connect to single nodes and to replica sets.

+:doc:`errors`
+    How errors are reported.

 `API Docs <api/index.html>`_
     Doxygen-generated API docs.